2020 Kerala gold smuggling case: Investigation

 On 10 July 2020, NIA took up investigation and registered FIR under Unlawful Activities (Prevention) Act against the 4 accused viz.
 Sarith Kumar, Swapna Suresh, Fazil Fareid, and Sandeep Nair.
 NIA subsequently arrested more persons connected with the case and seized many incriminating documents.
 Enforcement Directorate also initiated a probe into the case on the suspicion that the proceeds were used to fund terror activities.
 However, on 5 October, Swapna Suresh, the second accused was granted bail.

 The accused was given statutory bail by the Economic Offences Court, Ernakulam, as the Customs could not file the final complaint within 60 days of arresting the accused.

 On 15 October the NIA Special court granted bail for eight accused in the diplomatic baggage gold smuggling case while rejecting the application of two others.

 Swapna Suresh, a former employee of UAE Consulate and one of the prime accused in the case, was a business development manager of a project undertaken by Space Park under Kerala State Information Technology Infrastructure Limited.
 She was appointed by PricewaterhouseCoopers as a temporary contractual employee.
 It is alleged that M Sivasankar recommended her for the post however no proof of the same has been found yet.
 It was also revealed during police investigation that she had faked her educational qualification because of which KSITIL decided to seek probe against PwC for appointing her.
 Swapna is also accused of aiding financial discrepancies in an apartment construction project in Vadakanchery.
 An internal vigilance investigation was ordered by the state government on these allegations.
 Immediately after this, a CBI probe was initiated at an unprecedented speed based on a complaint letter sent by Vadakanchery's Indian National Congress MLA stating that Foreign Contribution (Regulation) Act, 2010 was violated.
 However High Court stayed this investigation by the CBI after it was revealed that the project in question does not come under FCRA.

 NIA identified K.T.
 Ramees, a businessman from Malappuram who was earlier arrested by the customs, as the kingpin of the operation.
-According to a report by India Today, Ramees is a relative of the former Education minister, Chakkeeri Ahammed Kutty, and Malappuram MP P.K.
+According to a report by India Today, Ramees is a relative of the former Education minister, Chakkeeri Ahamed Kutty, and Malappuram MP P.K.
 Kunhalikutty.
 According to customs, Ramees is also an accused in other unconnected cases involving poaching and smuggling.

 Fazil Fareed, the third accused in the case, and the person who allegedly sent the consignment to the UAE consulate was arrested and questioned by the Dubai police.
 It is alleged that Fazil Fareed also produced some south Indian films.